divyanshudhruv/vscode-ui-tweaks/PROJECT_STRUCTURE.md

 This document outlines the file structure of the project.

+> Some of the structures (directories) are not present in this file because they are not needed in the UI tweaks.
+They run tests, etc. automatically.

 ## 📁 Root Directory

 - **`README.md 📄`**  – Project overview and documentation.